junyuenchong/Nest.js-Project/backend/src/auth/jwt/README.md

 - Tag management
 - User management

-## Flow
+## Authentication Flow
-1. Client sends request with JWT token
+1. Client sends request with JWT token (in cookie or Authorization header)
-2. `GqlAuthGuard` extracts request from GraphQL context
+2. `GqlAuthGuard` extracts HTTP request from GraphQL context
 3. `JwtStrategy` validates token and loads user
 4. If valid, request proceeds; if not, access denied

+---

+**Tip:**
+- Use string-based entity references in TypeORM to avoid circular dependencies.
+- Always keep your JWT secrets secure and unique per environment.
+- For silent refresh, ensure your frontend handles token refresh automatically on authentication errors.